robinzimmer1989/jam-cms/docs/templates.md

 # Templates

 The template files must be stored in a specific spot so jamCMS knows about their existence and can import them on the fly.
-There will be customization options in the future to allow for a differnt file/folder structure.
+There will be customization options in the future to allow for a different file/folder structure.

 ## Post Types